 En español | Yes, which is one reason the decision on when to file for your benefits is so important.

-If you claim Social Security at your full retirement age, or FRA (currently 66, gradually rising to 67 for people born in 1960 or later), you receive 100 percent of the benefit calculated from your earnings history.
+If you claim Social Security at your full retirement age, or FRA (currently 66 and 2 months, gradually rising to 67 for people born in 1960 or later), you receive 100 percent of the benefit calculated from your earnings history.
 If you wait past FRA, you earn delayed retirement credits that will increase your eventual payment.
 That delay will also raise your spouse’s prospective survivor benefit, which is based on what you were drawing from Social Security.

 Under this provision, known as the “widow(er)’s limit,” the surviving spouse of a Social Security recipient who retired early is entitled to either the late spouse’s (reduced) monthly benefit at the time of death or 82.5 percent of the deceased’s full benefit, whichever is higher.
 This means your widow or widower cannot get less than 82.5 percent of your full benefit, even if you received less than that in life.